Peering into the black box: forward-modeling the uncertainty budget of high-resolution spectroscopy of exoplanet atmospheres: Results

 \subsubsection{Spurious signals}

 Our results are able to produce lower-significance signals related to species that are not included in the forward model.
 We focus in particular on HCN, motivated by the idea that the gas's intrinsic line strength and periodicity in wavelength might make it more susceptible to spurious signals than other species \citep{zhang2020platon}.
 To test, this, we generate a dataset that includes all best-fitting values of species from \cite{line2021solar} aside from HCN.
-Despite its exclusion in the forward model, \name detects HCN at a significance of SNR=$3.5$ in the low-noise case, albeit at the wrong $K_{\rm P}$ value (Fig.~\ref{fig:false_hcn}).
+Despite its exclusion in the forward model, \name measures a spurious HCN signal at a significance of SNR=$3.5$ in the low-noise case, albeit at the wrong $K_{\rm P}$ value (Fig.~\ref{fig:false_hcn}).
 Note that this peak is matched by a trough of roughly the same magnitude in this simulation.

-We also detect false positives of HCN when using different sets of tellurics (trading the ATRAN radiative transfer tellurics for our data-driven tellurics forward model), different noise levels (in both the low and high photon noise case), and in different noise realizations.
-The structure of the $K_{\rm P}$--$V_{\rm sys}$ varies when the tellurics model and the noise instance change, and the strength of the false positive changes with all model changes.
-The false positive is robust to telluric treatment and noise instance.
-Additionally, the $K_{\rm P}$--$V_{\rm sys}$ structure in a false positive scenario is altered by both the noise instance and tellurics simulation.
+We also note spurious HCN signals when using different sets of tellurics (trading the ATRAN radiative transfer tellurics for our data-driven tellurics forward model), different noise levels (in both the low and high photon noise case), and in different noise realizations.
+The structure of the $K_{\rm P}$--$V_{\rm sys}$ varies when the tellurics model and the noise instance change, and the strength of the spurious signal changes with all model changes.
+The spurious signal is robust to telluric treatment and noise instance.
+Additionally, the $K_{\rm P}$--$V_{\rm sys}$ structure in a spurious signal scenario is altered by both the noise instance and tellurics simulation.